 The most important page on your website is your homepage.
 It’s what people are most likely going to see when they land on your site.
 So it’s worth taking some time to think about what you want on your homepage.

 And the good news is that with the block editor and full site editing in WordPress, it’s pretty easy to create a completely custom homepage that matches your style.

 For your website, you’ll at least want to have a “hero section” with a headline and descriptive text that welcomes a reader to your website and invites them to read more.
-You can even put links to your social media profiles here or add in a call to action button to take them to another page.
+If you have a great design that you’ve created that can really impress people, you probably want to make that the background for the section.

 You’ll also want a brief introductory paragraph about who you are as well as a link to your about page.
 You can put a photo of yourself here if you want to.